vahidrnaderi/django-project-structure/README.md

 └── README.md
 ```

 ## Rationale
-Each `app` should be designed in way to be plug-able, that is, dragged and dropped
-into any other project and it’ll work independently.
+This project structure aims to facilitate easy cloning and customization for new Django projects.
+Key features include:

 ### `apps` Folder

+## Rationale

+### 1. `apps` Folder
+* Contains all app-specific code, allowing for easy plug-and-play functionality.
+* Each app follows a consistent structure for models, views, serializers, and tests.
+* Each `app` should be designed in way to be plug-able, that is, dragged and dropped into any other project and it’ll work independently.
 * A mother-folder containing all apps for our project.
-Congruent to any
-JS-framework's `src` folder.
-If you really wanted to, you could even call it the
+Congruent to any JS-framework's `src` folder.
+If you really wanted to, you could even call it the `src` folder.
-`src` folder.
 Again, it's up to you.
 * An app can be a django template project, or an rest framework API.

-### `services`
+### 2. `services`
+* Business logic is centralized within service modules to maintain separation of concerns.
 * We’ll be writing business logic in services instead of anywhere else.
-* There's a common argument: "Why not just use model managers?", and honestly,
-that's a fair point.
-However, for our use case, we've often noticed that a single
-service can leverage more zero to many models.
-Either way, managers or services,
-both work towards the same goal - isolating business logic away from views, and
-brings it closer to the data.
+* There's a common argument: "Why not just use model managers?", and honestly, that's a fair point.
+However, for our use case, we've often noticed that a single service can leverage more zero to many models.
+Either way, managers or services, both work towards the same goal - isolating business logic away from views, and brings it closer to the data.

-### `api` Folder
+### 3. `api` Folder
+* Houses API components for each app, promoting organization and versioning.
+* Supports multiple API versions, enabling smooth transitions and updates.
-* We like to place all our API components into a package within an app called
+* We like to place all our API components into a package within an app called `api`.
-`api`.
 For example, in this repository it's the `core/api` folder.
-That
-allows us to isolate our API components in a consistent location.
-If
-we were to put it in the root of our app, then we would end up with a huge list
-of API-specific modules in the general area of the app.
-That's without getting
-into the mess of API versioning.
+That allows us to isolate our API components in a consistent location.
+If we were to put it in the root of our app, then we would end up with a huge list of API-specific modules in the general area of the app.
+That's without getting into the mess of API versioning.

-For projects with a lot of small, interconnecting apps, it can be hard to hunt
-down where a particular API view lives.
-In contrast to placing all API code
-within each relevant app, sometimes it makes more sense to build an app
-specifically for the API.
-This is where all the serializers, renderers, and views
-are placed.
-Therefore, the name of the app should reflect its API version
+For projects with a lot of small, interconnecting apps, it can be hard to hunt down where a particular API view lives.
+In contrast to placing all API code within each relevant app, sometimes it makes more sense to build an app specifically for the API.
+This is where all the serializers, renderers, and views are placed.
+Therefore, the name of the app should reflect its API version.

-#### API Versioning
+#### 3-1.
+API Versioning
-It might often be necessary to support multiple versions of an API throughout
-the lifetime of a project.
-Therefore, we're adding in support right from the
+It might often be necessary to support multiple versions of an API throughout the lifetime of a project.
+Therefore, we're adding in support right from the start.
-start.

 For different API versions, we're assuming the following will change:
 - Serializers: That is, how the data is presented to a consumer